Welcome to today's edition of the Rush 24-7 podcast.

 It's 4744 Hillary.

-The poll is the economist slash you gov online poll, registered voters based on a head-to-head matchup.
+The poll is the economist slash yougov online poll, registered voters based on a head-to-head matchup.

-Headline should be Hillary loses half of her lead over Trump.
+Headline should be, Hillary loses half of her lead over Trump.

-But of course it never will be.
+But of course, it never will be.

-Maybe it Trump was up to in Florida.
+Maybe Trump was up two in Florida.

 The race is tightening.

-And what's amazing about the race tightening, and you can see this, the drive-by's in their coverage and uh even on some conservative websites that are never Trumpers, they're expecting, with all of the Trump softening and the slight modification of his position on issues, they are expecting massive abandonment of Trump by his supporters, and it's not happening.
+And what's amazing about the race tightening, and you can see this, the drive-bys in their coverage and even on some conservative websites that are never Trumpers, they're expecting, with all of the Trump softening and the slight modification of his position on issues, they are expecting massive abandonment of Trump by his supporters, and it's not happening.

 It's no different than what Jeb Bush's was.

-In fact, he's even using the exact words Jeb Bush used in a Telemundo interview, uh, which Trump attacked.
+In fact, he's even using the exact words Jeb Bush used in a Telemundo interview, which Trump attacked.

-Uh and it remains to be seen.
+And it remains to be seen.

-Now people argue why that is.
+Now, people argue why that is.

 I have my own theories as to why Trump's supporters are loyal, and I know that my theories are pretty much dead on.